marawangamal/papers/README.md

 And trigger the update:

 > [!NOTE]
 > You must trigger the `call_arxiv_cross_reference()` function by updating all records in the `papers` table.
-This operation is time consuming and the edge function likely will fail to trigger for every row.
-So you must run repeatedly with a few minutes delay between each run until the count of papers with arxiv_url = null and created_at != '2025-03-01 10:15:00' is zero
+This operation is time consuming.
+May have to run repeatedly in smaller batches.

 ```
 UPDATE papers
 SET created_at = '2025-03-01 10:15:00'
+WHERE id IN (
+    SELECT id
+    FROM papers
-WHERE arxiv_url IS NULL
+    WHERE arxiv_url is NULL
-AND created_at != '2025-03-01 10:15:00';
+    AND created_at != '2025-03-01 10:15:00'
+    LIMIT 10
+);
 ```

 5. Initialize database